rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 X-10 and Light objects show their level in percent, while Variables show their value.
 </li><li>Rows can be sorted in ascending or descending order by <i>ID</i>, <i>Object Name</i> or <i>Topic</i> by clicking on the column header.
 When sorting by ID, object types are always grouped together and sorted within those groups by ID.
-</li><li>At the bottom of the screen, check the Object Type(s) you want to enter.
-Checking object types here simply limits the Object drop-down list on the Configure New screen to make it easier to find the object you're looking to configure.
+</li><li>At the bottom of the window, check the Object Type(s) desired.
+Checking object types here simply limits the Object drop-down list on the Configure New window to make it easier to find the object to configure.
 It doesn't affect any objects already configured.
 </li></ul>
 <i>New/Edit/Delete Internal Objects</i>